nyu-cs-cy-6533-fall-2021/Graphics-Editor/README.md

 The calculation of the reflection vector can be easily changed to the calculation of the refraction vector.
 Add to your system the refractive material property for the objects.
 Once it is implemented, you will be able to render transparent objects.

-## Dynamically Generated Cube Map Textures

-This task is optional and worth 3% of the final grade.

-As discussed in class, the cube map textures can be generated on the fly.
-This technique allows us to render objects with time-dependent reflections, i.e., all objects in the scene will be displayed in the cube map textures.
-As a result, the reflection color values on a reflective object's surface will change with time.
-This technique adds a performance hit in the final total rendering time.
-Why is that?